 Julia Hisoo Riew

-Julia Riew is a Korean-American composer, lyricist, and librettist/playwright.
+Julia Riew is a Korean-American musical theater composer-lyricist and librettist.
 Born and raised in St. Louis, Missouri, Julia grew up playing the violin, singing along to Broadway soundtracks in the family car, and watching countless Disney movies.

 Some of Julia’s recent works include Jack and the Beanstalk: A Musical Adventure, which was commissioned for the American Repertory Theater (A.R.T.)’s 2020 Family Musical, Thumbelina: A Little Musical (The A.R.T.
-2019 Family Musical), and The East Side: A New Musical.
+2019 Family Musical), and The East Side: A New Musical, which is currently being developed under a grant from the National Endowment for the Arts (NEA) at Nora Theater Company in Central Square.

 - NYC/Tri-State Area